Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training

 The two adversarial training objectives synergistically improve the robustness of the trained model with respect to all the components.
 Finally, we optimize the model parameters by minimizing the sum of original BCE loss and the two adversarial training losses:

-It's worth noting that since the cascade effects only affect the model after the general training process, the adversarial training should be applied after the base recommendation has converged.
+It's worth noting that since the cascade effects only affect the model after the general training process, the adversarial training should be applied after the training of the base model.
 In the adversarial training phase, by minimizing Eq. \eqref{eq:cas_adv}, we expect to learn better item embeddings $\bm{E}$ and the model parameters $\theta$ such that the model is more accurate and robust.